 While most of the time FRAPs or dog zoomies are nothing to worry about, there are some actions you can take if these bouts of energy happen too frequently or tend to get out of hand.
 For instance, if you think dog zoomies might be due to anxiety, you can try to help your dog by getting ahead of the problem.
 Pay attention to what happened just before the dog behavior started.
 Supplements such as Dr. Lyon’s Calming Aid dog supplement can also help promote calm behavior.

-If your pet seems to be letting off steam due to lack of exercise, “try to recognize his patterns so you can encourage a healthy release of energy with a long walk, run, or a brisk game of fetch,” says Dr. Barrack.
+If your pet seems to be letting off steam due to not getting enough exercise, “try to recognize his patterns so you can encourage a healthy release of energy with a long walk, run, or a brisk game of fetch,” says Dr. Barrack.
+If your dog's energy levels remain high and the behavior continues to be a problem, it may be helpful to consult a dog trainer.

 Dog Zoomies FAQs